awslabs/multi-agent-orchestrator/README.md

   This article demonstrates how to build an AI-driven multi-agent system for automated e-commerce customer email support.
 It covers the architecture and setup of specialized AI agents using the Multi-Agent Orchestrator framework, integrating automated processing with human-in-the-loop oversight.
 The guide explores email ingestion, intelligent routing, automated response generation, and human verification, providing a comprehensive approach to balancing AI efficiency with human expertise in customer support.

 - **[Speak Up, AI: Voicing Your Agents with Amazon Connect, Lex, and Bedrock](https://community.aws/content/2mt7CFG7xg4yw6GRHwH9akhg0oD/speak-up-ai-voicing-your-agents-with-amazon-connect-lex-and-bedrock)**

   This article demonstrates how to build an AI customer call center.
 It covers the architecture and setup of specialized AI agents using the Multi-Agent Orchestrator framework interacting with voice via **Amazon Connect** and **Amazon Lex**.

-  Here's the section to add under "Use cases and implementations":

 - **[Unlock Bedrock InvokeInlineAgent API's Hidden Potential](https://community.aws/content/2pTsHrYPqvAbJBl9ht1XxPOSPjR/unlock-bedrock-invokeinlineagent-api-s-hidden-potential-with-multi-agent-orchestrator)**